nicolasbock/emacs-navigation/README.md

 # emacs-navigation

-A wiki for handy navigations and other tricks in emacs
+A wiki comparing handy navigations and other tricks in vim / emacs

 https://nicolasbock.github.io/emacs-navigation/